 Auto Critic performs a thorough mechanical inspection using this report form.
 We carry all equipment necessary to lift a vehicle, remove wheels/debris shields, and inspect suspension and brake components, as well as look for accident/structural damage.
 An elcometer is used to check for paint/body work.
 We scan diagnostic systems to identify codes (active, pending, or recently reset), pressure test, and then test drive.

-Typically, we charge $250-$500 depending on vehicle model and location.
-For example, basic commuter and economy cars do not take as long to inspect as exotic luxury, classic, antique, or muscle cars.
-Custom builds, large trucks, and large SUVs also require more time and effort.
-Special testing required for certain models also affects the price.
+Our pricing is based on vehicle model, location, and depth of inspection.
+In some instances, buyers do not require full lift or in-depth diagnostics, for example.
+Basic daily drivers do not take as long to inspect as exotic luxury, classic, antique, or muscle cars do.
+Custom builds, modified vehicles, large trucks, and large SUVs require more time and effort as well.
+Special testing required for certain models also affects price.
 Inspection services costing less are not performing a comparable mechanical examination.

-For items which need pictures to assist in explaining, we do carry digital cameras.
-After an inspection, a report and any pictures taken are sent to you, accompanied by a phone call.
+After an inspection, a report and pictures taken are sent to you, accompanied by a phone conversation.

 Generally, appointments are set within 24-48 hours, M-F (weather tentative).
 Appointments taken Saturday are to be performed the following week.
-Several credit/debit cards, PayPal, and Zelle are accepted as payment.
+Several credit/debit cards, PayPal, Zelle, or Cash App are accepted as payment.

 Please let us know if you have specific questions, or if we may be of service.